 Introduction to Grantseeking for Administrators – August 2024

 How can Research Administrators best support their colleagues in the pursuit and management of grant funding?
 Administrators play a pivotal role at their institution in facilitating proposal development, grant submission, and project management.
-This session will provide a primer on the Grants world through the lens of these professionals, looking at how they can best support their colleagues in the pursuit and management of grant funding.
+This session provides a primer on the Grants world through the lens of these professionals, looking at how they can best support their colleagues in the pursuit and management of grant funding.

 Storytelling in Grantwriting – July 2024